MSA-UNet3+: Multi-Scale Attention UNet3+ with New Supervised Prototypical Contrastive Loss for Coronary DSA Image Segmentation: Experimental results

 \subsubsection{Quantitative analysis}

 This section assesses the segmentation performance of MSA-UNet3+ with SPCL loss on the coronary DSA dataset.
 The quantitative results in Table~\ref{table2} demonstrate the superior performance of the model, particularly in capturing fine vascular structures compared to existing methods.
-Evaluation of our proposed MSA-UNet3+ on the coronary DSA dataset (Table~\ref{table2}) reveals competitive performance across key metrics.
-Although MCDAU\_Net attains the highest recall ($87.71 \pm 0.0276$), MSA-UNet3+ achieves superior performance in several critical aspects: the second-highest recall ($86.78 \pm 0.0080$), the best F1 score ($87.78 \pm 0.0036$) and Dice coefficient ($87.73 \pm 0.0036$) among all models, and exceptional boundary precision with the lowest ASD ($0.76 \pm 0.0414$) and ACD ($0.74 \pm 0.0367$).
-While CMU\_Net (recall: $85.14 \pm 0.0209$) and MCDAU\_Net demonstrate competitive results, they underperform MSA-UNet3+ in overall F1, Dice, and boundary accuracy.
-Similarly, FR\_UNet and CA\_Net show competent but consistently inferior performance relative to our proposed model.
-These results establish MSA-UNet3+ as a state-of-the-art solution for coronary DSA segmentation, combining a balanced metric performance with clinically crucial boundary precision.

 Fig.~\ref{fig7} illustrates the trade-off between model efficiency (measured by the number of parameters) and segmentation accuracy (quantified by DSC and ASD).
 The proposed MSA-UNet3+ achieves an optimal balance, attaining a DSC of 87.78\% with only 7.54 million parameters---significantly fewer than comparably accurate models such as CA\_Net, CMU\_Net, and MMDC\_Net.
 While PMFS\_Net demonstrates greater efficiency (0.33M parameters), its lower DSC (84.49\%) highlights the accuracy-efficiency compromise.
 Visual encoding in the figure enhances interpretation: the point size scales with model size, while the color intensity reflects ASD, with darker colors indicating lower ASD (better surface distance accuracy).
 MSA-UNet3+ excels on both axes, combining competitive ASD (0.76) with compact architecture.
-These results position MSA-UNet3+ as an ideal solution for practical applications where computational resources and segmentation quality are critical.